mark-styx/pyDatorama/readme.md

 #### *Workspaces*

-When you instantiate the 'datorama' object it automatically retrieves all of the workspace data.
-These spaces are accessble through the datarama.workspaces attribute.
+When you instantiate the 'datorama' object it retrieves all of the workspace data by default.
+These spaces are accessble through the *datarama.workspaces* attribute.
 Currently, this attribute is a dictionary in the format {id:*workspace*}.
 Each workspace object contains all the metadata for the space as well as workspace specific functions such as the ability to retrieve all the data streams that belong to it.

 #### *Datastream*